MZaFaRM/GalaGrid/README.md

-Here's the updated `README.md` for your event rental and management app, incorporating React Native for the frontend, Django for the backend, and linking to your research document:

----

-# Event Rental and Management App
+# GALAGRID - Event Rental and Management App

 A React Native application with a Django backend for managing event rentals.
 Users can browse, book, and manage event venues, equipment, and services, with all rentals offered for free.